Psy-Fer/AHK_Stuff/README.md

 Stuff
 =====

-My proof of concepy (POC) code for AHK.
+My proof of concept (POC) code for AHK.

 =======
 PsyFer